NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

       --stereo-algorithm asp_mgm --subpixel-mode 3            \
       left_image.cub right_image.cub results/run

+The best quality will likely be obtained with ``--subpixel-mode 2``, but this is even more computationally expensive.

-This will decompose the images in tiles to run in parallel, potentially on multiple machines.
+Thees commands will decompose the images in tiles to run in parallel, potentially on multiple machines.
 For more details, see :numref:`nextsteps`.